medinapdr/archguard-llm/ai-agents/code-reviewer/system-prompt.md

   - A **detailed explanation** of why the change violates an existing pattern.
   - A **specific and actionable suggestion** for improvement.

+- If no issues are found, your response must follow this format: "## ✔️ <file_path>"

-- Always provide your response for each identified issue following the format below, without wrapping it in triple backticks (```):
+- If any issue is found, always provide your response for each identified issue following the format below, without wrapping it in triple backticks (```):
   ```
   ## ❌️ <file_path>